danny316p/alias_lynx/README.md

 # alias_lynx
-Quick alias-like tools for searching the web from the command line.
-To start with, I've created shortcuts for myself to use YubNub, DuckDuckGo, and DuckDuckGo bangs (trimming that extra four keystrokes seemed worth it).
+Quick alias-like tools that wrap and/or configure lynx for searching the web from the command line and making lynx more user-friendly as a general web browser.
+To start with, I created shortcuts for myself to use YubNub, DuckDuckGo, and DuckDuckGo bangs (trimming that extra four keystrokes seemed worth it).
+Gradually, this has evolved into a more general start point for using lynx like a quicker-and-dirtier version of a modern web browser, without having to deal with cruft like Facebook buttons, ad images, web trackers and excessive CSS and javascript.
+Should you want to use those things, I think you know where to find them, but when you don't want them, lynx is a powerful way to enjoy a faster and more private browsing experience.

+All of these are shell scripts or configuration options that work with a standard lynx install - some of the choices here correct issues with outdated lynx installs, and all of them can be overridden with your own .lynxrc file.

+Ironically, only one line of this repository is actually an alias, since that turned out to not be particularly useful for wrapping and configuring lynx for regular use.
+I've decided to keep the name anyway, since this is already used in enough places that moving/renaming the repository would create extra work.

-These were developed for my .bashrc file, but get their own repository for the sake of convenience and portability.
-To use, add the following lines to your .bashrc:
+These were originally developed for my .bashrc file, but got their own repository for the sake of convenience and portability.
+To use, clone the repo and add the following lines to your .bashrc:

 ```
 if [ -f ~/github/alias_lynx/lynx_aliases ]; then